Lockpickers-United/lpu-belt-explorer/belts.md

 Both photos and videos of your picking accomplishment are accepted for this rank.

 **Requirements**

-1. Pick one of the locks ranked as yellow belt or similar
+* Pick one of the locks ranked as yellow belt

+**Evidence format**
+* Photos or vídeos, showing turned core

 - [ABUS 55/30](https://lpubelts.com/?id=c7d2eca1)